 - The quorum for a board meeting is five of the nine board members.

-Felix joined the KCCC board in July 2015 and is the current Treasurer.
+Felix joined the KCCC board in July 2015 and is the current Chair.

 Born in Hamburg, Germany, Felix is fluent in German, English and Spanish and enjoys being involved his local community.